Metal Gear Solid 3: Snake Eater remake is officially confirmed

 Kojima served as writer, producer, director, and designer on the original Snake Eater, but his involvement in this reimagining is currently unknown.
 We’ll likely hear more about the game in the coming months, as Konami pulls back the curtain.

-Metal Gear Solid Δ: Snake Eater does not currently have a release date.
+Metal Gear Solid Delta: Snake Eater does not currently have a release date.